openkfw/smartenergy.goecharger/README.md

-# homeassistant_goechargerv2
+# Homeassistant intgration for Go eCharger API v2

-Home assistant integration for go echarger v2
+This is an integration for home assistant for the go echarger wallbox (API v2).